UserLevelUp/OpNode/README.md

 The installer initially was based on a free version of InstallShield so I switched to Wix which is free and open source.
 But may need a massive amount of help as Wix is complex and murky installer for executables and resource files.

+### Other Notes

+If you add an issue, please request it to be looked over by myself and I will add any tags or remarks to the issue.
+Otherwise I'm likely to delete the issue especially if  it doesn't relate with the goals of the project.
+But I'm more than happy to work with you to make it fit into the goals of this project.